lab1092/blender-manual_ja/manual/lighting/lamps/lamp.rst

    Point lamp

-The :guilabel:`Point` lamp is an omni-directional point of light, that is, a point radiating the same amount of light in all directions.
+The *Point* lamp is an omni-directional point of light, that is, a point radiating the same amount of light in all directions.
 It's visualized by a plain, circled dot.
 Being a point light source, the direction of the light hitting an object's surface is determined by the line joining the lamp and the point on the surface of the object itself.

-Light intensity/energy decays based on (among other variables) distance from the :guilabel:`Point` lamp to the object.
+Light intensity/energy decays based on (among other variables) distance from the *Point* lamp to the object.
 In other words, surfaces that are further away are rendered darker.